Man washing the windshield of his car

 What you choose for your insurance deductible will impact the premium you pay for your insurance policy.
 In general, if you choose a higher deductible, you will have a lower premium, while a lower deductible will result in a higher premium.

-This is true because having a higher deductible will shift more of the financial responsibility for a claim from the insurance company to you, reducing the insurer's risk and lowering their cost.
-If you have a high deductible and have a minor car accident or minimal damage to your home from a storm, you may not even have enough damage to file a claim.
+Having a higher deductible will shift more of the financial responsibility for a claim from the insurance company to you, reducing the insurer's risk and lowering their cost.
+If you have a high deductible and have a minor car accident or minimal damage to your home from a storm, you may not even have enough damage to file an insurance claim.
 Because you’ll be covering more of the cost of a claim, your regular insurance premium would be lower.

 How do I set my deductible?

-Most standard home insurance use dollar-amount deductibles.
+Most standard insurance policies use dollar-amount deductibles.
 You’ll select a specific dollar amount that you’re comfortable paying out of pocket if you have a claim.
-When you’re selecting your deductible, some factors to consider include:
+There are several things to consider when selecting your deductible, but here are two important ones:

 While a higher deductible will typically result in a lower premium, you’ll be responsible for paying more out of pocket if you have a claim.
 You need to make sure you’re prepared to cover that cost if you have a claim.